jeffskinnerbox/blog/content/ideas/using-vagrant-docker-and-ansible.md

 * [Testing Ansible roles with Molecule](https://opensource.com/article/18/12/testing-ansible-roles-molecule)

 #### Ansible and Gathering Facts
+Ansible facts are data gathered about target nodes (host nodes to be configured) and returned back to controller nodes.
+Ansible facts are stored in JSON format and are used to make important decisions about tasks based on their statistics.
+Facts are in an `ansible_facts` variable, which is managed by Ansible Engine.
+Ansible facts play a major role in syncing with hosts in accordance with real-time data.

-Ansible has the ability to gather all kinds of facts about the target system.
-This can consume a significant amount of time if you have a large number of hosts.
-In my experience, it can take 1 to 2 seconds per host, and possibly longer; however, there are benefits to fact gathering.
+Ansible facts are data gathering can consume a significant amount of time if you have a large number of hosts.
+Never the less, there are benefits to fact gathering.
 Consider the following playbook used for turning off the ability for users to log in with a password as the root user: https://opensource.com/article/17/7/automate-sysadmin-ansible